Bayesian Model Selection and Uncertainty Propagation for Beam Energy Scan Heavy-Ion Collisions: Bayesian Model Selection

 \subsection{Bayesian model selection}

 Having identified possible $\snn$-dependence in some model parameters in Sec.~\ref{sec:energy_dependence_parameters}, we now turn to Bayesian model selection to quantitatively compare competing model variants.
-To this end, we use the Bayes factor, which compares the posterior probabilities of two models, $A$ and $B$, given experimental data $\mathbf{y}_{\rm exp}$:
+In this case, our analysis includes data from all three Au+Au collision systems: 7.7 GeV, 19.6 GeV, and 200 GeV.